 Email Address: email@example.com

 David Schraub is a Lecturer at the law school and Senior Research Fellow at the California Constitution Center; he is also a doctoral candidate in the UC-Berkeley Department of Political Science.
 From 2014-16, David was Berkeley Law's inaugural Darling Foundation Fellow in Public Law at the Law School.
 His research and teaching interests are in the areas of constitutional and anti-discrimination law, law and religion, and energy law.
 In particular, David's research considers the non-legal effects of legal decisions, including how judicial rulings affect the social meaning of concepts such as "equality," "due process", and "discrimination".
-His most recent paper, "Sticky Slopes," 101 Cal.
-L. Rev. 1249 (2013), explores situations where prior social movement victories act to block rather than enable further movement goals.
-David's other scholarship has been published in, among other locations, the University of Chicago Law Review, the Loyola University (Chicago) Law Journal, and Cardozo Law Review de novo.
+David's scholarship has been published or accepted for publication in, among other locations, the California Law Review, the University of Chicago Law Review, the Boston University Law Review, and Social Theory and Practice.